 Staying at the forefront of the O&G industry developments and advancements, Element offers Rapid Gas Decompression testing to help manufacturers and users of elastomers better understand the behavior of this material in true sour RGD conditions.

-Caused by corrosive hydrogen sulfide and carbon dioxide gases, rapid gas decompression causes deterioration and failures of elastomeric components, putting valuable equipment and resources at risk.
+Caused by corrosive hydrogen sulfide and carbon dioxide gases, Rapid Gas Decompression causes deterioration and failures of elastomeric components, putting valuable equipment and resources at risk.
 Because of their constant pressure fluctuations, seals are most vulnerable to RGD.
 When they are compressed, gases seep into the interior of the seal, where they remain until pressure is released.
 When this happens, the gas is forced to escape through the most readily available channel, often resulting in ruptures and failures of seals and other components.

-RGD Testing using Hydrogen Sulfide
+RGD Testing for O-Rings using Hydrogen Sulfide

-The test is conducted by applying cyclic pressure inside a pressure vessel at HT/HP conditions, using different gas concentrations.
+The RGD test is conducted by applying cyclic pressure inside a pressure vessel at High Temperature/High Pressure (HT/HP) conditions, using different gas concentrations.
 The cycle length is varied during the test, with predetermined dwell and vent periods.
-This is a new and innovative method, allowing the sector access to rapid gas decompression testing in sour environments for the first time.
+This is a new and innovative method, allowing the sector access to RGD testing in sour environments for the first time.